 As you can clearly see, the clip format is Mono and Embedded Channel 5 is currently exposed.
-The pop-up menu also reveals that the clip contains eight embedded audio channels.
+The dropdown menu also reveals that the clip contains eight embedded audio channels.

-10 In the Clip Attributes window, click any empty space to close the Embedded Channel pop-up menu.
+10 In the Clip Attributes window, click any empty space to close the Source Channel dropdown menu.
 Then, click OK to close the window.